nilanjana07/Stationary_shop/README.md

-This is a  simple shop website for the samke of learning
+This is a  simple shop website for the sake of learning